Iconic Shanghainese spot w/ legendary soup dumplings, no-frills vibe, and authentic flavors. A must-visit for dumpling lovers!

-"Soup dumplings (Xiao Long Bao) are the most frequently recommended dish, with many users highlighting them as a must-try.
-Other recommended items include braised pork belly, cold sesame noodles, sautéed string beans, and crispy shredded beef."
+"The soup dumplings (Xiao Long Bao) are overwhelmingly recommended and considered a signature dish.
+Other praised items include braised pork belly, cold sesame noodles, sautéed string beans, crispy shredded beef, and crab rangoon."

 Important Note